Milwaukee-Robotics-Academy/swerve-template/README.md

-# Milwaukee Robotics Academy Swerve Drive Base template
+# Milwaukee Robotics Academy Swerve Drive Base Template

 This code was designed for the Swerve Drive Specialties MK4 and MK4i modules using NEO motors, CANCoders and NavX2 Gyro.
 We learned (and copied) a LOT from Team364